fai-zaben/project-operationalize-a-achine-learning-microservice-api/README.md

 ### Repo Files

-This repo contains the app tself as well as necessary scrpt to run and containerize the app
+This repository contains the app itself as well as all the necessary scripts to run, containerize and deploy the app.